Zlatko Dalić: Personal life

-Born on 26 October 1966, in Livno, then a part of SR Bosnia and Herzegovina, within Yugoslavia, today's Bosnia and Herzegovina, Dalić comes from a Croat family of mother Kata and father Ivan Dalić.
-He holds Croatian citizenship.
+Born on 26 October 1966, in Livno, then a part of SR Bosnia and Herzegovina, within Yugoslavia, part of modern-day Bosnia and Herzegovina.
+The Dalić family hail from the Croat community of Bosnia through which he holds Croatian citizenship as an ethnic Croat.

-In 1992, Dalić married his wife Davorka Propadalo, whom he met at a high school in Livno.
-They have together two sons, Toni and Bruno.
-Dalić is a practicing Roman Catholic, and prays the Rosary during every match.

-In 2023, Dalić opened a football team restaurant in the Croatian city of Varaždin, the city where he resides and where he started his career as a coach.
+In 1992, Dalić married his wife, Davorka, whom he met at a high school in Livno.
+They have two children.
+Dalić is a practicing Catholic and prays the Rosary during every match.
+In 2023, Dalić opened a football team restaurant in the Croatian city of Varaždin.